Troubleshooting Queries

 (cblite) query --explain {"GROUP_BY":[[".country"]],"ORDER_BY":[[".country"],[".name"]],"WHAT":[[".domains"]]} (3)

-1 | Within a terminal session open your database with cblite and enter your query |
+| 1 | Within a terminal session, open your database with cblite and enter your query |

-2 | Here the query is entered as a N1QL-query using select |
+| 2 | This example enters the query as a SQL++ query using select |

-3 | Here the query is entered as a JSON-string using query |
+| 3 | This example enters the query as a JSON-string using query |

 Output

-— see Example 3 for an example of how it looks.
+The output from Explain() remains the same whether invoked by an app, or cblite — see Example 3 for an example of how it looks.

 SELECT fl_result(fl_value(_doc.body, 'domains')) FROM kv_default AS _doc WHERE (_doc.flags & 1 = 0) GROUP BY fl_value(_doc.body, 'country') ORDER BY fl_value(_doc.body, 'country'), fl_value(_doc.body, 'name') (1)